Wallis-Inc/swissgrid-platform-engineer/1-community-health-files.md

 For example, a first version could not block merges entirely, but fail and create a GH-issue indicating the need for a change.
 The second version, implemented after a certain grace period, would fully block non-compliant merges through a organization-wide rule set.

 Teams need to enforced well in advance of the upcoming changes.

+## Implementation

+This test organization currently has a rule set preventing branches from being merged to main unless they have a README.md and SUPPORT.md file.
+In addition, default files for many health files can be found in the .github repository.
+The merge-blocking is demonstrated inthe repository named "non-compliant".
+In addition to blocking the merge, a github issue is automatically created to inform about the missing files.